This page includes affiliate links.

-If you want a ‘real’ video camera, a basic HD camcorder is a good choice for children under 11 or 12.
-It’ll be easier to film with, and they can learn about different lens settings.
+If you want a ‘real’ video camera, a basic HD camcorder is a good choice for children under 12.
+It’ll be easier to film with than a phone, and they can learn about different lens settings.
 But they’ll need to copy the files to a computer for editing.

 Teenagers could use a higher quality camcorder: these are better in low light, and offer more creative options.

-If they’re serious about creative filmmaking, a mirrorless camera or DSLR may be the best choice.
-But if they’re mainly interested in filming news and events, a used semi-professional camcorder could be a better choice.
+For young people who are serious about creative filmmaking, a mirrorless camera may be the best choice.
+But for filming news and events, a used semi-professional camcorder could be better.

 iPhones, iPads and iPods (all ages)

 Apple’s mobile devices are a great option for starting with filmmaking.
 Children can shoot and edit on the same device, and you can get dozens of apps to extend their capabilities.
 They don’t have zoom lenses, but their video quality is better than low-priced camcorders.